Viralmaniar/MurMurHash/README.md

 Further reading on: https://en.wikipedia.org/wiki/MurmurHash

-# Detailed Blog
+# Detailed Blog:

 https://isc.sans.edu/diary/Hunting+phishing+websites+with+favicon+hashes/27326

-# Hunting Phishing
+# Hunting Phish Events for Paypal & Tesla:

 After reading about hunting of phishing websites using favicon hashes I though improvising the available script to generalise to accept Favicon URLs for quick analysis on the Shodan.